Rappsilber-Laboratory/XiSearch/README.md

 recommended to define them separately as variable or linear modifications (see next section)

 Multiple crosslinkers may be defined by adding more than one line.
-Normally, this is done for accounting for noncovalent modifications, including the additional "NonCovalent" crosslinker with 0 mass.
+Normally, this is done for accounting for noncovalent associations, including the additional "NonCovalent" crosslinker with 0 mass.

     crosslinker:NonCovalentBound:Name:NonCovalent